 Comment: the number of pull requests opened during this period where the first action was a comment without either approving or requesting changes

-Changes requested: the number of pull requests opened during this period that were rejected
+Changes requested: the number of pull requests opened during this period that had changes requested.

 Coverage denotes the percentage of files in a pull request that receive at least one comment, so it's a good representation of review thoroughness.
 You’ll also see the relative size of comments: